Small groups are a great place to find help and encouragement in sharing Christ with nonbelievers.

 I propose one accountability group as an Evangelism Training Small Group.

-Here is a sample 6 week group.
+Here is a sample 6 week group to increase the number of evangelism conversations.

 - Read together Mt.
 28:18-20 and Acts 1:8.
 Use a flip chart or poster paper to list as many observations as you can from these verses.